Dangerous, menacing and restricted breed dogs

 - Fila Brasileiro

 American Staffordshire Terriers

-American Staffordshire Terriers are not considered Restricted Breed Dogs, if the owner can prove its breed with:
+American Staffordshire Terriers are not considered Restricted Breed Dogs, if an Authorised Officer believes a dog is a restricted breed dog the owner may prove its breed with:

 - a pedigree certificate from the Australian National Kennel Council

 - a pedigree certificate from a member body of the Australian National Kennel Council

 - a pedigree certificate from a national breed council registered with the Australian National Kennel Council; or